macawai/macawai.github.io/_weekly/2016-10-20-crazydragon.md

 thisweek: Thu, 20 Oct 2016
 thisweekid: crazydragon
-thisweektitle: The First Macaw.ai
+thisweektitle: The First Edition
 lastweekid:
-nextweekid:
+nextweekid: terriblegoat
 text:
   intro: |
-    Welcome to the inaugural issue of the Macaw.ai weekly.
+    Welcome to the inaugural issue of the Macaw.ai Weekly.
+We'll be curating a selection of particularly interesting research, news, code and events related to Artificial Intelligence, providing summaries and commentary as we go.
+Thanks for joining us!
 ---